Mexico at London 2012 part 2: Aida Roman wins silver – and changes the sport

 Aida Roman at London 2012

-Aida Roman’s first Olympics, like Avitia, was at Beijing 2008, where she won two matches before falling to Kwon Un Sil in the third round.
 The loss energised her; she won seven gold medals at the 2010 Central American Games and was part of the team, with Avitia and Alejandra Valencia, who took gold at the 2011 Pan American Games - the first time Mexico had won the event.

-There was a lot of positivity going into 2012, where the same three women would represent their nation.
+She remember a lot of positivity going into 2012, where the same three women would represent their nation.
 “I remember the whole Mexican delegation went to London with a lot of 'winning' vibes." said Roman.

 “That particular administration loved us very much and you could see the affection they really felt for their athletes.
 They didn't impose goals on you, it was more like they accompanied you so that you could reach your goals.
 We all connected.”